Dhiraj123-star/fastapi-kind/README.md

 # 🚀 FastAPI + Docker + KIND + Kubernetes (Development Setup)

 A lightweight **FastAPI microservice** packaged with **Docker** and deployed locally using a **KIND (Kubernetes-in-Docker)** cluster.
-This project provides a clean, modular foundation to gradually evolve into a production-grade microservice architecture.
+This project provides a modular, extensible foundation that now includes **Ingress routing** and **local TLS/SSL termination** for secure development.

 ---